- Animal Production: free-range, grazing management, grazing - rotational

 - Cover Crops and Soil Health

-In 2016-17, communicated with our Advisory Committee via email, particularly actively during the development of our work plan.
+In 2016-17, we plan to meet with our Advisory Committee once in-person and once via teleconference.
 One point of emphasis this year will be evaluating our Advisory Committee and encouraging some new membership according to our previously stated goal of three- year term rotations.